 - No noise cancellation

-- Small size can lead to compromises
+- Tiny size can lead to compromises

-- Touch-sensitive areas
+- Touch-sensitive area

 Price And Availability

 Because the charging case is not bulky, it can be kept small.
-Although the Earin A-3 themselves are made from bare plastic, the aluminum charging case is exceptional.
+Although the Earin A-3 are made from bare plastic, the aluminum charging case is exceptional.

-The Earin A-3 true wireless earbuds can instantly identify which ear canal it is and then assign the correct audio channels.
+The Earin A-3 true wireless buds can instantly identify which ear canal it is and then assign the correct audio channels.
 This is quite amazing.
 It worked flawlessly every time, so I didn’t have to worry about accidentally putting the wrong bud in.

 Comfort And Fit

 The Earin A-3 is lightweight and comfortable, as you would expect.
-The Earin A-3’s earbuds open design makes it easier to grip than other in-ear models and gives you a more relaxed feel.
+The Earin A-3’s open earbuds design makes it easier to grip than other in-ear models and gives you a more relaxed feel.

 Setup And Controls